Rosalind Franklin and DNA: Background

 As a close friend of Franklin, Sayre realised that Watson's portrayal of Franklin was negative and referred to it as an "every known prejudice against intellectual women".
 She set a project for writing about Franklin's life and contribution to science.
 After researching for five years, she published the book in 1975, which she claimed was not a biography, but a protest to Watson's account.
 It is these two books which brought Franklin to fame.

-Sayre first met Franklin in 1949 at Laboratoire Central des Services Chimiques de l'État in Paris, where Franklin and her husband were post-doctoral researchers.
+Sayre first met Franklin in 1949 at Laboratoire Central des Services Chimiques de l'État in Paris, where Franklin and Sayre's husband were post-doctoral researchers.
 They frequently met in England after Franklin moved there.
 In the US also, Franklin visited her several times upon attending scientific conferences.
 They regularly exchanged letters.
 Sayre was particularly important during the last days of Franklin.
 Franklin developed ovarian cancer in 1957 and underwent surgical operation in London.
 Sayre stayed with Franklin at the hospital and looked after Franklin's apartment.
 After Franklin's discharge from hospital, she nursed her in a rented cottage for some days.
 Back in New York in October, Sayre received a letter from Franklin stating that Franklin was to visit her on the way to a conference at Bloomington, Indiana.
 They never met—Franklin's condition deteriorated and she died on 16 April 1958.